smartcontractkit/chainlink/charts/chainlink-cluster/README.md

 # Chainlink cluster
 Example CL nodes cluster for system level tests

-Please use `Eng Shared Vault -> CRIB Access` in `1password` to get access to the cluster first

 Install `kubefwd` (no nixpkg for it yet, planned)
 ```
 brew install txn2/tap/kubefwd